Champlain's Dream: Reception

 Tony Horwitz, writing for The Washington Post, described Champlain's Dream as "exhaustively researched," though he found it perhaps too effusive in its praise of Champlain's character.
 He notes that Champlain seems “almost perfect, and perfectly dull,” and despite Fischer's efforts, Champlain remains an abstract figure and does not come alive.
 Additionally, Horwitz finds the near avoidance of Champlain's love life and the trust placed in Champlain's own writings about how the Native Americans loved him to be odd.
 He adds that the absence of a dramatic event to provide a tight focus—unlike in Fischer's other books, Washington's Crossing and Paul Revere's Ride—disrupts the book's pace.

 Max Boot, writing for The New York Times, argues that this work should be considered in light of the limited documentation available about Champlain's life and his "relatively obscure" place in our continent's history.
 He notes that Fischer's "plain, unadorned" prose is infused with "intriguing ideas," which capture the reader's interest by revealing how this man, about whom so little was known, was both versatile and accomplished.
 Boot appreciates how smoothly Fischer's narrative integrates these big ideas with Champlain's life.

-In general, the response was positive, with Champlain's Dream being declared one of the best books of 2008 by The New York Times (100 Notable Books) and Publishers Weekly (Best Books of the Year), as well as by several regional papers.
+In general, the response was positive, with Champlain's Dream being declared one of the best books of 2008 by The New York Times (100 Notable Books) and Publishers Weekly (Best Books of the Year).
 It was also a runner-up for the 2009 Cundill Prize.